Bambu Lab P1P 3D Printer: High-Speed FDM Printing Solution

 Three Z-axis lead screws stabilize the heated bed, while the direct-drive extruder ensures precise filament flow for clean, accurate prints.

-Bambu P1P 3D printer interior view showing dual enclosures and vertical rods, emphasizing sleek design and functionality.
+Bambu P1P 3D printer interior view showing mechanical components and build area, highlighting sleek design and advanced technological features.

 The P1S adds practical features like a built-in LED light for the print chamber, though users note it isn’t very bright.